-Since the outbreak of the pandemic, India has suspended international flights to curb the spread of the virus.
+Since the pandemic outbreak, India has suspended international flights to curb the spread of the virus.
 Restrictions were due to be lifted on 31 December before the DGCA extended the ban by a month.
 Now international flights will have to wait until at least the beginning of February – India has extended its ban multiple times this year and may do so again.”

 Of course, I saw this article in the middle of the night when I happened to awaken.
-First thing this morning, I contacted Emirates Airlines to inquire if this will result in the cancellation of our upcoming flight.
-They stated that based on the fact we’d booked our new flight before this new lockdown, we should be allowed to leave.”
+First thing this morning, I contacted Emirates Airlines to inquire if this would result in the cancellation of our upcoming flight.
+They stated that based on the fact we’d booked our new flight before this recent lockdown, we should be allowed to leave.”
 The keyword here is “should.”

 This morning, Tom and I discussed the possibility that if we aren’t allowed to leave, we have to face the reality that we may end up back here at this hotel or another, depending on what we decide to do at the time.
-We must face this reality, although, believe me, it’s not easy to do.
+We must face this reality, although it’s not easy to do.

-I must admit, this uncertainty is causing me to feel a little stressed, although I continue to strive to maintain an even keel day after day.
+This uncertainty is causing me to feel a little stressed, although I continue to strive to maintain an even keel day after day.
 I guess I’m more worried about Tom than myself.
 But, he assures me, he’ll handle it if we can’t leave.
-He’s kept his expectations in check, whereby I have embraced the prospect of leaving India with fervor.
-If we can’t leave a change of hotel (and food) may be helpful, but with this hotel, at least we know how diligent they’ve been maintaining a clean environment.
+He’s kept his expectations in check, whereby I have embraced the prospect of leaving India with enthusiasm.
+If we can’t go, a change of hotel (and food) may be helpful, but with this hotel, at least we know how diligent they’ve been in maintaining a clean environment.
 “Love the one you’re with!”

-So there it is folks, today’s status and concerns.
-We wrap this up wishing each and every one of our family/readers/friends a safe and happy New Year.
-May we all come out of 2020 with hope, and optimism for the new year to come.
+So there it is, folks, today’s status and concerns.
+We wrap this up, wishing every one of our family/readers/friends a safe and happy New Year.
+May we all come out of 2020 with hope and optimism for the new year to come.